bluejoe2008/bluejoe2008.github.io/index.md

 ## <a name='-1'></a>开源软件
 * __InteractiveGraph__: InteractiveGraph provides a web-based interactive operating framwork for large graph data, which may come from a GSON file, or an online Neo4j graph database
-* __PiDB__: a property graph based, AI embeded structured & unstructured data management system
+* __GraiphDB__: a property graph based, AI embeded structured & unstructured data management system
 * __PiFlow__: a big data flow system for data ingest, clean & analysis
 * __spark-http-stream__: spark structured streaming via HTTP communication
 * __elfinder-servlet-2.x__: elfinder-2.x-servlet implements a java servlet for elfinder-2.x connector, elfinder is an Open-source file manager for web